FindMySchool LogoFindMySchool

 Bonneville Primary School is a two-form entry Lambeth community primary serving Nursery to Year 6, with a published capacity of 420 pupils.
 It sits in Clapham (SW4), and it is part of the BJS Federation of Schools alongside two nearby primaries, sharing governance and an executive headteacher structure.

 Academic outcomes are a defining feature.
-Based on the latest available primary performance, Bonneville ranks 215th in England and 4th in Lambeth for primary outcomes (FindMySchool ranking), placing it among the highest-performing schools in England (top 2%).
-In 2024, 89% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-High-attainment indicators are also unusually strong, including 47.67% at the higher standard in reading, writing and mathematics combined (England average 8%).
+Based on the latest available primary performance, Bonneville ranks 297th of 14,978 in England for primary academic outcomes and 3rd in Lambeth in the local primary ranking (FindMySchool ranking), placing it among the highest-performing schools in England.
+In the 2024-25 / 2025 dataset, 90% of pupils met the expected standard in reading, writing and mathematics combined.
+High-attainment indicators are also strong, including 30% at the higher standard in reading, writing and mathematics combined.

 Demand is also clear.
 For the most recent admissions cycle 189 applications competed for 60 Reception offers, indicating strong oversubscription.
 Nursery provision is integrated into school life, with published guidance around 15-hour entitlement and 30-hour funded childcare for eligible families, plus a structured set of criteria for full-time places.